 Educate yourself about genital herpes.
 You'll find out that it's not as serious as it may seem, and that couples can and do have wonderful, sexually fulfilling relationships, even if one partner has genital herpes.

-Sometimes, people in long-term relationships suspect that their partner has been cheating when he or she is diagnosed.
+Sometimes, people in long-term relationships suspect that their partner has been cheating when they are diagnosed.
 That's not necessarily true -- your partner could have been infected years or decades before you met.

 Also, consider the possibility that you gave your partner herpes.
 Millions of people live with genital herpes without having a clue that they're infected.
 In fact, health experts estimate that 90% of those who are infected in the United States don't know it.
 A herpes infection doesn't always cause obvious sores on the genitals.
 In many cases, it causes no noticeable symptoms at all.
-Health care professionals say that sex partners of people with herpes should be tested, as that is the only way to know for sure if they are infected or not.
+The CDC says that testing the sex partners of people with herpes might be useful even if they have no symptoms.
+If you are pregnant and think that you or your partner have herpes, talk to your doctor about testing.
+Herpes infections can be life-threatening in babies.